-I also find it interesting how I once gained a sense of pleasure from being scared as a kid, while, later in life, I’d live with fear after having dived into the fruits.
+I also find it interesting how I once gained a sense of pleasure from being scared as a kid, while later in life I struggled with fear after having dived straight into the fruits.

 Unfortunately, only half the time.

-Fear’s invisibility has an enormous impact on my life, and it’s now easy to see how the world is also gripped.
-As I react to an experience, memory recall or future projection that in any combination raises the sense to resist a movement, I head the other way as signals attack my nerves.
+Fear’s invisibility has an enormous impact on my life, and it’s now easy to see how the world is also gripped by its influence.
+As I react to an experience, a memory recollection or future projection that in any combination raises the sense to resist a movement, I head the other way as signals attack my nerves.

-General Pain, however, I find is the response to a fresh physical incursion in my experience, rather than from trace residue roaming the pathways from any psychological traumas dug in.
+General Pain, however, I find is the response to a fresh physical incursion in my experience, rather than from trace residue roaming the mental pathways from any psychological traumas that have hung around upstairs.

-Although, fear-related pain in either form, in my physical fears (projecting biological harm) or psychological fears (my hurt ego/heart) can both severely affect me, especially when old experiences won’t let up.
-If I hold a trauma and can’t bring it to an end or find a resolution somehow, when on the extreme, my system goes haywire, and I become anxious with panic attacks that suck me dry.
+Although, fear-related pain in any form, either my physical fears (projecting biological harm) or psychological fears (my hurt ego/heart) can both severely affect me, especially when old experiences won’t let up.
+If I hold a trauma and can’t bring it to an end or find a resolution somehow, when in the extreme my system goes haywire.
+I become anxious with panic attacks that suck me dry.

-Resistance as fear is broad and covers a large range of life, whether my immediate scenario is predictable or not.
-I.e. Fear of something now, or ahead.
-Once taken out of my comfort zone, the potential exists for fear to condense into a stronger system at lightning speeds.
-Which, turns to pain, across my body.
+Either way, once I’m taken out of my comfort zone, the potential exists for fear to condense into a stronger system at lightning speeds.
+Which I would then feel as pain across my body.

-Both fear and pain are two obvious things that no one wants any-of (at least, in themselves).
-As fear builds up, this leads to my greater emotional discomfort, and ultimately, a noticeable pain putting me out.
-The cogs upstairs compress while the story plays, generating heat, sweat and tears, to the surface of my body.
+Both fear and pain are two obvious things that no one wants any of (at least in themselves).
+As fear builds up, this leads to my greater emotional discomfort and ultimately, a noticeable pain that puts me out.
+The cogs upstairs compress while the anxious story plays, generating heat, sweat and tears to the surface of my body.

 Therefore, fear is a thought-only internal response that whips from within.
-While, standard pain, on the other hand, is undesirable contact with the outside world, or more significant outside pressures that send stronger signals across my nervous system.
-Unless, however, on the odd chance, I’m born with a built-in hereditary illness that causes physical grief regardless of external factors.
-Then I’ll thank my upline for that.
+While standard pain on the other hand, is undesirable contact with the outside world.
+Or it is more significant outside pressures that send stronger signals across my nervous system.
+Unless however, I’m born with a built-in hereditary illness that causes physical grief regardless of external factors.
+Then I have my upline to thank for that.